A Game-Theoretic Framework for Autonomous Vehicles Velocity Control: Bridging Microscopic Differential Games and Macroscopic Mean Field Games: From differential game to mean field game

 We take the mean field limit in the following way: fix the ratio $L/N$, let $N\to\infty$ and $\sigma/L\to0$.
 Intuitively that means we fix the space headway and shrink the ``window" so that in the limiting case one car only sees a local density.
-Under the limit, using mean field approximation we replace $\rho_\sigma^N(x,t)$ which is computed from $N$ cars by a continuum density distribution $\rho(x,t)$.
+Under the limit, using mean field approximation we replace $\rho_\sigma^N(x,t)$ that is computed from $N$ cars' positions by a continuum density distribution $\rho(x,t)$.
 Note that all cars are anonymous, we can ignore the index $i$ and consider a generic car starting from $x_0$ at $t=0$.
-Denote this car's speed control by $v(t)$ and trajectory by $x(t)$ for $t\in[0,T]$, we rewrite Eq.~\eqref{eq:optmctrlcostmf} as
+Denote the car's velocity control by $v(t)$ and trajectory by $x(t)$ for $t\in[0,T]$, we rewrite Eq.~\eqref{eq:optmctrlcostmf} as: